gloggers99/gfx/README.md

 }
 ```
 ### OBJ Loader
-The OBJ loader is currently WIP, however it can still load in simple models defined with triangles, NO QUADS, quad support will be added in the future.
-Currently all that gets loaded are vertices, textures and normals will be added in the future.
+The OBJ loader in GFX is made completely from scratch using bare C++, its priority is speed and accuracy and compatibility.
+Currently it is capable of loading a model with 12 thousand faces in 300 milliseconds.
+Only triangulated models are supported right now, in the future quad conversion will be implemented.
 ```cpp
 #include <GFX.h>